rossetti/KSLBook/docs/03-Chapter3.md

 }
 ```

 A Kotlin functional interface allows the function to be supplied easily as a parameter of a function.
-An interface with only one abstract method is called a functional interface, or a Single Abstract Method (SAM) interface.
-Using the functional programming constructs of Kotlin the user can supply a lamda expression as the function, implement the interface, or reference a class or object method that has the same functional signature.
+An interface with only one abstract method is called a functional interface, or a [Single Abstract Method](https://kotlinlang.org/docs/fun-interfaces.html) (SAM) interface.
+Using the functional programming constructs of Kotlin the user can supply a lambda expression as the function, implement the interface, or reference a class or object method that has the same functional signature.
 In the example presented here, for simplicity and clarity, we implement the interface.

 ```kt
 class NewsVendor(var demand: RVariableIfc) : MCReplicationIfc {